BinaryChaosTV/SARndbox/Desktop/README.md

 # Installation
-In this folder, either place all the .desktop files on your personal desktop, or create symlinks to the .desktop files.
-You can do so by pasting the following in your terminal:
+Place all the `.desktop` files on your personal desktop, or create symlinks to the `.desktop` files.
+If you opt for the symlink route, simply replace `sandbox` with your username on your PC.
+Paste the following in your terminal:

 ```
 ln -s '/home/sandbox/src/SARndbox-2.8/Desktop/SARndbox.desktop' '/home/sandbox/Desktop/SARndbox.desktop'